AstunTechnology/ssdidocs/docs/UserDoc_Chap1_Intro.rst

 infrastructure compliant to the standards specified by the Directive.
 The Scottish SDI aims to apply the principles of INSPIRE, not just to environmental data, but to all spatial data maintained by the Scottish public sector.

-The SSDI Metadata Portal fulfills the discovery/catalogue service component of the SDI and feeds into the UK public data publishing platform
+The Spatialdata.gov.scot Metadata Portal fulfills the discovery/catalogue service component of the SDI and feeds into the UK public data publishing platform
 `Find open data (data.gov.uk) <http://data.gov.uk/>`__ (which in turn, feeds into the `EU INSPIRE Geoportal <http://inspire-geoportal.ec.europa.eu/discovery/>`__).
 Harvest of the metadata in the SSDI to `data.gov.uk <http://data.gov.uk/>`__ is performed automatically on a daily basis, therefore record amendments should appear on `data.gov.uk <http://data.gov.uk/>`__ within 24 hours.
 Users should contact `SSDI.metadata@gov.scot <mailto:SSDI.metadata@gov.scot>`__ if they believe their records are not being